Crawl Space Techs

 WHAT ARE MY REPAIR OPTIONS TO PREVENT STANDING GROUNDWATER?

-2) Regrade the soil around the house - no warranty, dirt is not waterproof.
+2) Regrade the soil around the house.

-3) New exterior footing drain - digging up around the whole foundation with an excavator and installing a new exterior footing drain is very expensive and has a limited warranty as dirt will enter the pipe over time again.
+Digging up around the whole foundation with an excavator and installing a new exterior footing drain is very expensive and has a 1 year warranty as dirt will enter the pipe slowly over time again.
+Replacing the exterior footing drain usually costs over $20,000.

 Please understand this, if you have existing mold and fungus in the crawl space and you keep the crawl space humidity under 60% all the time then the existing mold and fungus will go into a dormant stage.
 Once it is in dormant stage, there is no longer any new mold spore production and the wood framing will stop rotting.
 But, the wood framing will look the same.